julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/brands.jpg)
 * Viking is the overwhelming favorite with 32 boats (18 %) entered in the tournament.
 * It makes sense that Jarret Bay and Hatteras are in the top 10 since they are local brands.
 * Grady White was tied for 3rd.
 This is interesting because they are a "smaller" boat, normally between 26-36 feet long.
-I wonder how their performance compared the bigger boats?
+I wonder how their performance compared with bigger boats?
 <br/><br/><br/>

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/map1.jpg)